HL7/fhir-project-mhealth/input/pagecontent/conformance.md

 This guide describes a more user friendly stars rating system on an ordinal scale of 1 to 5.
-However, unlike some stars rating systems which simply based on aggregated ratings of subjective assessors, this guide defines a rating system which is based on objective criteria, which should be more readily reproducable across different assessors.
+However, unlike some stars rating systems which simply based on aggregated ratings of subjective assessors, this guide defines a rating system which is based on objective criteria, which should be more readily reproduced by different assessors.

 #### Scoring
 The following demonstrates the scoring: